finimize/fullstack-dev-challenge/README.md

 * What bits of your solution you like
 * What bits of your solution you’d like to improve upon

+Any images/gifs of the finished product would be helpful too!

 ### Tooling

 The frontend contains some tooling you might be familiar with